yume-chan/ya-webadb/libraries/scrcpy/README.md

 TinyH264 decoder needs some extra setup:

 1. `tinyh264`, `yuv-buffer` and `yuv-canvas` packages are peer dependencies.
 You must install them separately.
-2. The bundler you use must support the `new Worker(new URL('./worker.js', import.meta.url), { type: 'module' })` syntax.
+2. The bundler you use must support the `new Worker(new URL('./worker.js', import.meta.url))` syntax.
 It's known to work with Webpack 5.

 Example usage: